vboussange/PhDthesis/draft/conclusion.md

       - The package aim at hosting any solver algorithms that break down the curse of dimensionality, and is currently receiving contributions to implement the DeepBSDE scheme \cite{Han2018}
       - The user interface respects standards from the SciML organisation, meaning that Julia users can easily adopt it.
       - It can solve intial conditions or terminal problems, with free or neumann boundary conditions
-- **Overall, \cref{chap1,chap4} provide novel tools to anchor eco-evolutionary dynamics in more realistic settings, and use consider such processes to understand resolve empirical patterns and provide predictions.**
+- **Overall, \cref{chapi,chapiv} provide novel tools to anchor eco-evolutionary dynamics in more realistic settings, and use consider such processes to understand resolve empirical patterns and provide predictions.**

 #### Advances in inference methods for the investigation of eco-evolutionary processes
-**\cref{chap2,chap3} develop and test a novel inverse modelling method that can critically infer complex dynamical eco-evolutionary processes from observation data, opening new venues in our understanding and prediction of frequency-dependence dynamics in biological and economic systems.**
+**\cref{chapii,chapiii} develop and test a novel inverse modelling method that can critically infer complex dynamical eco-evolutionary processes from observation data, opening new venues in our understanding and prediction of frequency-dependence dynamics in biological and economic systems.**
 <!-- - Why is this important
   - We are far away from a mechanistic understanding of biological and economic systems.
   - Need for fundamental undersanding of processes, and provide predictability